List of surviving Gloster Meteors

+Surviving aircraft

 Argentina

 The first export order for Meteors came from Argentina, which received 100 F.4s.
 The first 50 were ex-RAF, the second 50 new.
 The Fuerza Aérea Argentina (FAA) identified aircraft with a number which remained the same throughout the life of the airframe, preceded by a letter indicating the role.
 From purchase in the late 1940s to about 1963 the Meteors were used as interceptors, letter I, and hence serialled e.g. I-025.
 After that, they were deployed as fighter bombers, letter C, and the same aircraft exampled before became C-025.
 A few, rebuilt aircraft did change number.